Rman410/hybrid-search/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Ensure Ollama is installed and the "phi3:latest" model is available
+3. Ensure Ollama is installed.
+This version has "phi3:latest" model as the default.

 ## Usage